ludwikas/RoboPops/README.md

 - **Robots Plugin:** For enabling robotic simulations within Grasshopper.
 - **Universal Robots:** For their versatile robotic arms and open controller interface.
 - **Arduino:** For offering an accessible platform for hardware control and integration.
-- **Community Contributors:** For their valuable input and enhancements to this project.